kehindeowoeye/Predicting_stroke/README.md

 # Datasets
 Dataset has been downloaded here from the UCI repository

 # Training and Testing
+Clone or download this repository into.
 Python stroke.py trains and test four models described in the report whilst displaying their respective accuracies and F1 scores.